arrozet/LinuxShell/README.md

 # LinuxShell
-Project developed for Operative Systems subject.
+Project developed for the Operating Systems course.